-Visit to CIPHET campus.
+- Visit to CIPHET campus.

-- Training on latest post harvest technologies developed by CIPHET. - Overnight at Ludhiana.
+- Training on the latest post-harvest technologies developed by CIPHET.

+- Overnight at Ludhiana.

-- Visit to CIPHET campus. - Training on ongoing research projects to combat post harvest losses for fruits and vegetables. - Interaction with scientist and technical staff for farmers 'queries.
+- Visit to CIPHET campus. - Training on ongoing research projects to combat post-harvest losses for fruits and vegetables. - Interaction with scientists and technical staff for farmers'queries.